 The Office of Emergency Services (OES) coordinates overall state agency response to major disasters in support of local government.
-The office is responsible for assuring the state's readiness to respond to and recover from natural, manmade, and war-caused emergencies, and for assisting local governments in their emergency preparedness, response, and recovery efforts.
+OES is responsible for assuring the state's readiness to respond to and recover from natural, manmade, and war-caused emergencies, and for assisting local governments in their emergency preparedness, response, and recovery efforts.
 During major emergencies, OES may call upon all state agencies to help provide support.
 Due to their expertise, the California National Guard, Highway Patrol (CHP), Department of Forestry and Fire Protection, Conservation Corps, Department of Social Services, and the Caltrans are the agencies most often asked to respond and assist in emergency response activities.

 California Assembly Bill 2185 requires local agencies to regulate the storage and handling of hazardous materials and requires development of a plan to mitigate the release of hazardous materials.
-Businesses that handle any of the specified hazardous materials must submit to government agencies (i.e., fire departments), an inventory of the hazardous materials, an emergency response plan, and an employee training program (19 CCR §2729 et seq.).
+Businesses that handle any of the specified hazardous materials must submit to government agencies (i.e., fire departments), an inventory of their hazardous materials, an emergency response plan, and an employee training program (19 CCR §2729 et seq.).
 The business plans must provide a description of the types of hazardous materials/waste on-site and the location of these materials.
 The information in the business plan can then be used in the event of an emergency to determine the appropriate response action, the need for public notification, and the need for evacuation.
-The U.S. EPA's Emergency Planning and Community Right-to-Know Act (EPCRA) also known as Title III of SARA imposes similar requirements.
+The U.S. EPA's Emergency Planning and Community Right-to-Know Act (EPCRA) also known as Title III of Superfund Amendments and Reauthorization Act (SARA) imposes similar requirements.

 Section 112 (r) of the Clean Air Act Amendments of 1990 [42 U.S.C.
 7401 et.
-Seq.] and Article 2, Chapter 6.95 of the California Health and Safety Code require facilities that handle listed regulated substances to develop Risk Management Programs (RMPs) to prevent accidental releases of these substances, U.S. EPA regulations are set forth in 40 Code of Federal Regulations (CFR) Part 68.
-In California, the California Accidental Release Prevention (CalARP) Program regulation (19 CCR Division 2, Chapter 4.5) was issued by OES.
-Stationary sources with more than a threshold quantity of a regulated substance shall be evaluated to determine the potential for and impacts of accidental releases from that covered process.
+Seq.] and Article 2, Chapter 6.95 of the California Health and Safety Code require facilities that handle listed regulated substances to develop Risk Management Programs (RMPs) to prevent accidental releases of these substances.
+U.S. EPA regulations relative to risk management are set forth in 40 Code of Federal Regulations (CFR) Part 68.
+Similarly, in California, the California Accidental Release Prevention (CalARP) Program regulation (19 CCR Division 2, Chapter 4.5) was issued by OES.
+Stationary sources with more than a threshold quantity of a regulated substance shall be evaluated to determine the potential for and impacts of accidental releases from any processes subject to the above federal or state risk management requirements.
 Under certain conditions, the owner or operator of a stationary source may be required to develop and submit an RMP.
 RMPs consist of three main elements: a hazard assessment that includes off-site consequences analyses and a five-year accident history, a prevention program, and an emergency response program.
 RMPs for existing facilities were required to be submitted by June 21, 1999.
 The local fire department usually administers the CalARP program.